 Become a Member

-Becoming a member of the Alliance for Children and Families connects staff to a network of nearly 350 private, nonprofit human service organizations whose programs impact more than 3.4 million individuals every year.
+Becoming a member of the Alliance for Strong Families and Communities connects staff to a network of more than 450 private, nonprofit human service organizations and community centers whose programs impact more than 3.4 million individuals every year.
 Through the Alliance network, members are able to share ideas, solutions, and experiences while having access to a wide variety of services and benefits that include: